yousefkhalaf0/yousefkhalaf0/README.md

 [![Profile Views](https://komarev.com/ghpvc/?username=yousefkhalaf0&color=000000&style=plastic)](https://github.com/yousefkhalaf0)

-I am a dedicated **Software Developer** specializing in **Mobile App Development** using **Flutter**, with a passion for crafting responsive, user-friendly cross-platform applications.
+I am a dedicated **Software Engineer** specializing in **Mobile App Development** using **Flutter**, with a passion for crafting responsive, user-friendly cross-platform applications.
 Skilled in building high-quality mobile solutions and leveraging a strong foundation in frontend development, including React.js and other web development frameworks.
 I thrive in agile teams, quickly adapt to new technologies, and am eager to solve real-world challenges with innovative, impactful Flutter-based products.
 <br>
 <a href="/Yousef Khalaf - Resume.pdf">📜 Resume</a>